 Via Seed or Offset Division via 'Pups' or Leaf Cuttings.

 Lateral offshoots (Pup) Division - Some species, like Euphorbia, Opuntia, Gymnocalycium, will produce lateral growths that can be propagated in the spring, once they surpass 7cm in length.
 Wear some protective gloves and place your hand in between the two.
 While placing your hand closely to the nodal junction, gently push the pup downwards, while supporting the mother plant - you should hear a snap.
 Cautiously separate both the mother plant and pup's roots systems, keeping great empathise in keeping the roots intact and damage-free.
-Place the new plantlet a third depth in a well-draining potting mix, much similar to the original soil, and maintain the same care routines.
-Houseplant compost is acceptable, or you can make your own using multipurpose compost with grit or perlite.
+Place the new plantlet a third depth in a moist 'Cactus & Succulent' labelled mix, much similar to the original soil, and maintain the same care routines.
 Don't worry if the 'pup' doesn't have any roots, these will form later down the line.
 Make sure not to use a pot that is too big as a ratio of roots-soil that leans towards the latter will cause root rot and eventually plant death.
 Keep the soil dry and out of direct sunlight for the first two months.
 When the pup is rooted, increase the light intensity and frequency of waters.

-Repot every three years in spring using a 'Cactus'-labelled potting mix and the next sized pot with adequate drainage.
+Repot every three years in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Cacti are far better being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
 Click on this link for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.